 Abdul Rashid Sheikh, Chief Collector of Appraisement-South has lauded the efforts of the customs officers and staff and has attributed the sterling success to their teamwork and dedication.
 He expressed his deep gratitude to Muhammad Zahid, Member Customs, FBR for his unswerving support, and also appreciated the continued assistance rendered by the Directorates General of Reform & Automation, Valuation and Post Clearance Audit.
 Stressing the need for further improvement, he expressed the hope that the momentum generated shall be maintained in the coming fiscal year.

 Al Doc PDF File/Link

-Tagsanti-smuggling ASO Chairman FBR clearing agent Custom Appellate Tribunal custom duty customs duty Customs values determined DG Customs Valuation DG I&I duty & taxes duty and taxes FBR FIR FIR lodged Franklin Law Associates GD High Court of Sindh import imported importer importers income tax IRS JUDGMENT MCC Appraisement East MCC Appraisement West MCC Port Qasim MCC Quetta mis-declaration notified Pakistan customs petition regulatory duty revised sales tax SCRA seizes Show Cause Notice smuggled smuggled goods smuggling Supreme Court of Pakistan Transfers and Postings
+Tagsanti-smuggling ASO Chairman FBR clearing agent Custom Appellate Tribunal custom duty customs duty Customs values determined DG Customs Valuation DG I&I duty and taxes FBR FIR FIR lodged Franklin Law Associates GD High Court of Sindh import imported importer importers income tax IRS JUDGMENT MCC Appraisement East MCC Appraisement West MCC Port Qasim MCC Quetta mis-declaration notified Pakistan customs petition recovered regulatory duty revised sales tax SCRA seizes Show Cause Notice smuggled smuggled goods smuggling Supreme Court of Pakistan Transfers and Postings